arynyestos/Chainlink-RWA-Bootcamp/README.md

 # Chainlink RWA Bootcamp

 In October of 2024 I attended Chainlink's 2-day bootcamp on tokenized real world assets.
 In this README I will explain how to complete the exercises of the bootcamp using Foundry, instead of Remix, which was the IDE employed during the online lessons.
-To follow this, reading the courses [GitBook](https://cll-devrel.gitbook.io/tokenized-rwa-bootcamp-2024) first would be necessary.
+To follow this, make sure to take a look at the course's [GitBook](https://cll-devrel.gitbook.io/tokenized-rwa-bootcamp-2024) first!

 The bootcamp was a 2-day program with a long exercise on the first day and two shorter ones on the second.
 All three are explained below.